Harry45/Harry45.github.io/about.md

 {% include image.html url="/images/Family_Picture.png" caption="My mother, myself with my little brother and my father.
 (2007)" width=420 align="left" %}

 ## Early Life
-<p align="justify">I was born on the 4<sup>th</sup> May 1991 in Mauritius, a small wonderful islands found in the Indian ocean and I grew up in a village named Goodlands which is found in the northern part.
+<p align="justify">I was born on the 4<sup>th</sup> May 1991 in Mauritius, a small wonderful island found in the Indian ocean and I grew up in a village named Goodlands which is found in the northern part.
 My father works in the construction industry while my mother is a housewife.
 My mother had the dream that we should all be well educated.
 As my elder brother is only one and a half year older than me, my mother insisted that I study together with him.
 Consequently, I started studying since I was 2 years old and I was enrolled in a local pre-primary school along with my elder brother.
 When I was 5 years old, I was admitted to a local primary school (SK Kanhye Government School) where I spent the next 6 years. </p>

 {% include image.html url="/images/Big_Brother_and_I.png" caption="My elder brother and I (1994)" width=382 align="right" %}